ilegorreta/Node-sockets-queue-ticket-app/README.md

-# Notas:
+# Notes:

-NodeJS app that uses sockets to build a tiket-queue system monitor-
+NodeJS app that uses sockets to build a tiket-queue system monitor.

 Use the following command to intall all required dependencies: